replicatedhq/replicated-docs/docs/enterprise/updating-patching-with-kustomize.md

    +patches:
    +- ./FILENAME.yaml
    ```
-   Replace `FILENAME` with the name of the manifest file that you created in the previous step.
+   Replace `FILENAME` with the name of the manifest file that you created.

 1. Upload your changes to the cluster: